Quick clarifications for institutional evaluation and monitoring discussions.

 - Monitoring-first outputs with structured review reports (audit-style evaluation)

-What is an autonomous
+What is a governed

-across asset universes while keeping oversight explicit.
+under one system - built to scale across asset universes while keeping oversight explicit.

 Important: the preview is strictly observation-only.
 No execution access, no proprietary

-no model export, no weights, and no integration.
+training code, no model export, no weights, and no integration.

 How is this different